They say one of the first steps is admitting you have a problem… Well… I have hard water. Do you?

 How do you know you have it?
 Wikipedia states that approximately 85% of the households in the United States have hard water.
 That doesn’t mean 85% needs to use a water softener to get clean laundry.
 A smaller percentage, maybe 10% will find that their water is hard enough to warrant adding softener.

 A super easy way to know if you have hard water is if your dishes are spotted after they dry.
 Hard water also leaves a soap scum film on showers and sinks.
-You can buy a water test kit at your local hardware store if you are wondering exactly where your water falls.
+You can buy a water test kit like the Calgon Water Softener at your local hardware store if you are wondering exactly where your water falls.
 Basically, soap doesn’t work as efficiently in hard water and is also harder to rinse out.